Allar/allar.github.io/blog/_posts/2017-02-17-Marketplace-Issues.md

 Image requirements and guidelines should change so that they properly represent what customers will see.
 If the layout is going to stick to a responsive fluid sizing for featured items, .PSD and .PNG templates should be given to sellers to show exactly how to create their images to avoid these issues.
 These templates should include things like title safe areas, cropping guidelines, etc.

-This issue makes the sellers look less professional and thus lowers the percieved quality of the marketplace as a whole.
+This issue makes the sellers look less professional and thus lowers the perceived quality of the marketplace.

 # Asset Images – More Sizing Issues

-This issue also makes the sellers look less professional and thus lowers the percieved quality of the marketplace as a whole.
+This issue also makes the sellers look less professional and thus lowers the percieved quality of the marketplace.

 ![More Sizing Issues](/images/mp/bandwidth.png)